-This result generalizes Theorem~B of Rebelo and the author in~\cite{guillot-rebelo}, that states that the same conclusion may be obtained under the hypothesis that there is a maximal solution through \emph{every} point of~$S$ (that vector field is semicomplete).
+Our Main Theorem generalizes Theorem~B of Rebelo and the author in~\cite{guillot-rebelo}, that states that the same conclusion may be obtained under the hypothesis that there is a univalent maximal solution through every point of~$S\setminus P$ (this is, that the vector field is \emph{semicomplete}).
 A related result is given by the tandem~\cite{brunella-complete}, \cite{bustinduy-giraldo}.
-In the first, Brunella studied complete polynomial vector fields in~$\mathbf{C}^2$, giving a complete list of normal forms up to polynomial automorphisms, after proving that such a vector field must have a first integral or preserve a fibration.
-In the second, Bustinduy and Giraldo, taking further Brunella's approach, prove that if a polynomial vector field in~$\mathbf{C}^2$ has one entire transcendental solution, it is actually complete.
-These results imply that if a polynomial vector field has one entire transcendental solution, it preserves a fibration.
+In the first, Brunella studied complete polynomial vector fields on~$\mathbf{C}^2$, giving a complete list of normal forms up to polynomial automorphisms, after proving that such a vector field must either have a first integral or preserve a fibration.
+In the second, Bustinduy and Giraldo, taking further Brunella's approach, prove that if a polynomial vector field on~$\mathbf{C}^2$ has one entire transcendental solution, it is actually complete.
+These results imply that if a polynomial vector field on~$\mathbf{C}^2$ has one entire transcendental solution, it preserves a fibration.